OTR-Capstone/Off_The_Rails/README.md

 ### <a name="goals"></a> Project Goals:

 - Determine which features are drivers of highway rail accidents and equipment rail accidents.
-- Build a classification model for predicting which Railroad operator is most likely to be involved with a given accident.
+- Build a classification model for predicting which railroad operator is most likely to be involved with a given accident.
 This information is used to enhance the overall analysis.

 [[Back to top](#top)]